Blocked Drains Bromley — Verified Drainage Plumbers

 Victorian and Edwardian terraces in Beckenham, Penge and Shortlands — pre-1914 drainage carries original clay infrastructure.
 Some properties in SE20 and BR3 retain combined drainage — rainwater and foul waste on a single run — which affects clearance methodology.
 Tell your engineer if you know the system is combined.

-Converted flats in Bromley town centre and Penge — blockage on the shared stack is the freeholder’s responsibility.
-Blockage within a single flat’s branch drain is the occupant’s.
-Your engineer identifies which on arrival.
+Converted flats in Bromley town centre and Penge — blockage on a shared stack may fall to the freeholder under the lease or building-management arrangements; a single flat’s branch drain may fall to the leaseholder or occupier.
+Responsibility depends on ownership, lease terms and where the blockage sits.
+Your engineer identifies the location on arrival.

 Chislehurst and outer BR7 — longer drain runs to the public sewer with mature garden trees overhead.
 CCTV survey is recommended for any recurring blockage in BR7.
 Root ingress confirmed by camera, not assumption.